 The yield curve is an economic indicator that tracks the relationship between long- and short-term bond yields.
 This is the difference between short-term interest rates and long-term interest rates.
 In a more literal sense, yield curve refers to a line on a graph representing the relationship between the costs of borrowing money for different periods of time.

-Yield curve is a term appearing frequently in financial news and something your financial advisor may bring up during your meetings.
-In recent years, it’s been mentioned more often than usual because of some developments in the yield curve.
-And in 2019, the yield curve displayed some unusual characteristics that, based on history, may indicate troubling economic times ahead.
+Yield curve is a term appearing frequently in financial news as a key indicator in the economy.
+In recent years, it’s been mentioned more often than usual because it’s displayed some unusual characteristics that may indicate troubling economic times ahead.

-The yield curve is visually displayed on a graph with the vertical or y-axis showing interest rates at a given point in time.
-The horizontal or x-axis displays U.S. Treasury bonds in various maturities.
+First, let’s define what the yield curve actually represents.
+The yield curve is visually displayed on a graph with the vertical (Y) axis showing interest rates at a given point in time.
+The horizontal (X) axis displays U.S. Treasury bonds in various maturities.
 These bonds come in maturities from 30 days to 30 years.

 The line on that graph representing different interest rates for these bonds of varying maturities is the yield curve.
 Typically, the line for the yield curve has a pronounced upward slope.
 That is, interest rates are higher for the long-term bonds on the right side of the horizontal axis.
 Yield curve rates update daily on the U.S. Treasury website.

 A number of different factors can influence the components of the yield curve.
 For example, short-term rates are set by the Federal Reserve as part of monetary policy to achieve goals for inflation, unemployment and economic growth.
 The market dictates long-term rates.

 The Fed can influence short-term rates by buying and selling securities, especially Treasury bonds, to and from commercial banks.
 Investors influence the yield curve according to their expectations for future Fed policy.
 The yield curve can also illustrate the markets’ consensus opinion about future inflation rates.